aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/copy-range-style-only/_index.md

 {{% alert color="primary" %}}

-[Copy Range Data Only](/cells/nodejs-cpp/copy-range-data-only/) and [Copy Range Data with Style](/cells/nodejs-cpp/copy-range-data-with-style/) explained how to copy data from a range to another on its own or complete with formatting.
+[Copy Range Data Only](/cells/nodejs-cpp/copy-range-data-only/) and [Copy Range Data with Style](/cells/nodejs-cpp/copy-range-data-with-style/) **explain** how to copy data from one range to another on its own or **together** with formatting.
 It is also possible to copy only the formatting.
 This article shows how.

 {{% /alert %}}

 This example creates a workbook, populates it with data and copies a range's style only.

 1. Create a range.
-1. Create a `Style` object with specified formatting attributes.
+2. Create a `Style` object with specified formatting attributes.
-1. Apply the style formatting to the range.
+3. Apply the style formatting to the range.
-1. Create a second range of cells.
+4. Create a second range of cells.
-1. Copy the first range's formatting to the second range.
+5. Copy the first range's formatting to the second range.

 ```javascript
 const path = require("path");